-Medical Care and Limited Purpose FSAs are front-loaded accounts in which annual contributions are paid back throughout the year out of the employee’s biweekly paycheck.
-For 2014, the maximum annual contribution for the Medical Care and Limited Purpose FSAs is $2,500.
-Both FSAs are designed to allow employees to use pre-tax dollars to cover health care costs for medical, dental, vision, hearing and other out-of-pocket expenses not paid by insurance.
+Medical Care and Limited Purpose FSAs allow employees to use pre-tax dollars to cover health care costs for medical, dental, vision, hearing and other out-of-pocket expenses not paid by insurance.

-It is important to note that the Limited Purpose FSA may only be used for dental, vision and preventive care expenses until the minimum deductible of a CDHP is met (Federal regulations set the deductible at $1,250 for single and $2,500 for family.).
+A Limited Purpose FSA may only be used for dental, vision and preventive care expenses until the minimum deductible of a CDHP is met ($1,300 for single and $2,600 for family, per federal regulations).
 Once the minimum deductible is met, the Limited Purpose FSA can be used as a Medical Care FSA.
-Participation in a Medical Care FSA disqualifies you from participating in a Health Savings Account (HSA) while Limited Purpose FSA coverage is qualified coverage for those also participating in a HSA.

-Dependent Care FSAs differ from other FSAs in that they are not front-loaded.
-Portions of your biweekly pay is put into a pre-tax account to help pay for eligible dependent care costs throughout the year.
-Currently, the maximum annual contribution amount for the Dependent Care FSA is $5,000 ($2,500 if you are married and filing separate tax returns).
+Dependent Care FSAs are not front-loaded.
+Portions of your biweekly pay are put into a pre-tax account to pay for eligible dependent care costs throughout the year.
+Currently, the maximum annual contribution amount for the Dependent Care FSA is $5,000 ($2,500 if married and filing separate tax returns).

 Dependent care costs include most dependent care expenses for eligible children and adults.
-To be eligible for a Dependent Care FSA you and your spouse (if married) must be employed or attend school and your dependent must be under the age of 13 or physically and/or mentally incapable of caring for him or herself.
-Dependent care expenses do not include medical expenses and therefore can be used even if you participate in an HSA.
+Dependent care expenses do not include medical expenses and therefore can be used even if you participate in a HSA.